freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 750.1

-Call the `SHOW_TITLE` function at the top of each of the four menus.
+Call the `SHOW_TITLE` function at the top of each of the four menus so it clear the screen at each menu.

 #### HINTS